pagkly/Zed/Investopedia3/Why Guanxi Matters.md

 Guanxi is perhaps best understood by the old axiom, "it's not _what_ you know, but _who_ you know that's important."
 Guanxi in the West comes in many forms—alumni networks, fraternity or sorority houses, past and present places of employment, clubs, churches, families, and friends.

-In social sciences, guanxi is similar to some concepts understood in network theory, such as the idea of information or connection brokerage by well-positioned individuals in a social network, or their [social capital](https://www.investopedia.com/terms/s/socialcapital.asp).
+In social sciences, guanxi is similar to some concepts understood in network theory, such as the idea of information or connection brokerage by well-positioned individuals in a social network, or their [[social capital]](https://www.investopedia.com/terms/s/socialcapital.asp).

 The odds of gaining access to a business opportunity and then winning that opportunity are higher when you work your connections.
 If you are bidding for a contract in competition with others and you know someone on the other side of the deal, naturally you will try to utilize this contact to your advantage.

 If you are a Wall Street executive with guanxi in Washington, you will certainly make a few phone calls to make sure lawmakers remain neutered and regulators stay off your back.
-If you are a CEO who wants to make an [acquisition](https://www.investopedia.com/terms/a/acquisition.asp), you will tap your guanxi at the golf club to find a quicker route to your objective.
+If you are a CEO who wants to make an [[acquisition]](https://www.investopedia.com/terms/a/acquisition.asp), you will tap your guanxi at the golf club to find a quicker route to your objective.

 ### Key Takeaways